Caring for the LGBTQ+ Community: An Introduction

 Please ensure you are using the web-browser Chrome and disable any pop-up blocking software.
 Click here for information on how to enable pop-ups.

-This activity is designed to meet the educational needs of case managers, counselors, educators, health and wellness coaches, medical assistants, nurses, nurse practitioners, office staff, optometrists, pharmacists, pharmacy technicians, PAs, physicians, psychologists, social workers, therapists and other HCPs and staff who are interested in creating environments in which LGBTQ+ individuals can feel validated, safe, and welcome.
+This activity is designed to meet the educational needs of case managers, counselors, educators, medical assistants, nurses, nurse practitioners, office staff, optometrists, pharmacists, pharmacy technicians, PAs, physicians, psychologists, social workers, therapists and other HCPs and staff who are interested in creating environments in which LGBTQ+ individuals can feel validated, safe, and welcome.

 At the end of this educational activity, participants should be able to: